Frechmatz/cl-synthesizer/README.md

     *   additional-handler-args Any additional keyword parameters as passed to the monitor function.
 These parameters can be used to initialize handler specific properties such as a filename.

     The function must return a values object with the following entries:
-    *   module A property list that represents a subset of a module.
-At least :update must be implemented.
+    *   module A property list that implements a module.
 See also cl-synthesizer:add-module.
     *   An ordered list of input sockets of the module, where the first entry represents the first entry of the socket mappings (e.g. column-1) and so on.
-This list is in place because we do not want to depend on the actual input sockets exposed by the module.
+This list is in place because we cannot depend on the order of the input sockets exposed by the module.
 It is up to the monitor-handler to know about specifica of modules, for example that the csv-file-writer module uses input socket :column-1 to represent the first column.
-*   socket-mappings Declares the input/outputs whose values are to be monitored.
+*   socket-mappings Declares the input/outputs/states whose values are to be monitored.
 Each entry has the following format:
     *   module-path Path of the module from which the value of a certain input/output socket or state is to be retrieved, for example "ADSR" or '("VOICE-1" "ADSR").
 See also cl-synthesizer:find-module.
     *   socket-type One of the following keywords:
-        *   :input-socket Monitor the value of an input socket of the module.
+        *   :input-socket The value of an input socket of the module.
-        *   :output-socket Monitor the value of an output socket of the module.
+        *   :output-socket The value of an output socket of the module.
-        *   :state Monitor a state of the module (see get-state function).
+        *   :state The value of an internal state of the module (see get-state function).
-    *   socket A keyword that identifies one of the input/output sockets or states provided by the module, for example :cv
+    *   socket A keyword that identifies one of the input/output sockets or internal states provided by the module, for example :cv
     *   Any additional settings.
 Supported settings depend on the handler that is being used, for example a CSV writer may support a column formatting string.
 *   &rest additional-handler-args Optional keyword arguments to be passed to the handler instantiation function.